Homotopy type theory as a language for diagrams of $\infty$-logoses: Introduction

 \subsection{Synthetic Tait computability}

-This work is closely related to \citeauthor{sterling2021thesis}'s \emph{synthetic Tait computability} \parencite{sterling2021logical,sterling2021thesis}.
-It is a technique of constructing \emph{logical relations} using an internal language for the Artin gluing.
-A logos obtained by the Artin gluing is always equipped with a distinguished proposition in its internal language.
-The two lex, accessible modalities associated to the glued logos are the \emph{open} and \emph{closed} modalities associated to the proposition.
-The \emph{fracture and gluing theorem} asserts that every type in the internal language is canonically fractured into an open type and a closed (unary, proof-relevant) relation on it which are glued back together.
-The internal language for the Artin gluing is thus a type theory with an indeterminate proposition in which \emph{types are relations} and provides a synthetic method of constructing logical relations used in the study of type theories and programming languages.
-Applications include normalization for complex type theories \parencite{sterling2021normalization,gratzer2021normalization}.
+The fracture and gluing theorem is used in Sterling's \emph{synthetic Tait computability} \parencite{sterling2021logical,sterling2021thesis}.
+It is a technique of working with \emph{logical relations}, which are used in the study of type theories and programming languages, in an internal language for the Artin gluing and has applications to, for example, normalization theorems for complex type theories \parencite{sterling2021normalization,gratzer2021normalization}.
+There the fracture and gluing theorem is instantiated by the \emph{closed} and \emph{open} modalities associated to a proposition.
+Then every type in the internal language is canonically fractured into an open type and a closed (unary, proof-relevant) relation on it which are glued back together.
+The internal language for the Artin gluing is thus a type theory with an indeterminate proposition in which \emph{types are relations} and provides a synthetic method of working with logical relations.

-We relate synthetic Tait computability and mode sketches.
+In this paper, we relate synthetic Tait computability and mode sketches.
 The core axiom for synthetic Tait computability is to postulate some indeterminate propositions.
-Note that, although the original synthetic Tait computability is based on extensional type theory, postulating propositions makes sense also in homotopy type theory.
 We show that part of the axioms associated to a mode sketch is equivalent to postulating a lattice of propositions (\cref{thm:equiv-two-mode-sketch-axioms}).

-Mode sketches thus provide an alternative synthetic method of constructing logical relations.
-This is also natural from \citeauthor{shulman2015inverse}'s point of view \parencite{shulman2015inverse} that interpretations of type theory in oplax limits are generalized logical relations.
-Since we work in homotopy type theory, what we get is actually \emph{higher-dimensional logical relations}, and our primary application of mode sketches in upcoming paper(s) will be normalization for \emph{\(\infty\)-type theories} introduced by \textcite{nguyen2022type-arxiv} as a higher-dimensional generalization of type theories.
+Mode sketches thus provide a synthetic method of working with logical relations that is alternative to and generalizes synthetic Tait computability.
+This is also natural from Shulman's point of view \parencite{shulman2015inverse} that interpretations of type theory in oplax limits are generalized logical relations.
+Since we work in homotopy type theory, what we get is actually \emph{higher-dimensional logical relations}, and our primary application of mode sketches in upcoming paper(s) \parencite{uemura2022normalization-arxiv} will be normalization for \emph{\(\infty\)-type theories} introduced by Nguyen and Uemura \parencite{nguyen2022type-arxiv} as a higher-dimensional generalization of type theories.